-If you are an institutional user, you simply have to show your Luiss card.
+If you are a Luiss Community member, you need to show your Luiss identification e-card.
 If you don’t have it, you must show a valid identity card.
 To reserve a seat, patrons need to access the EasyAcademy system (user guide) also through the Luiss App.

 Luiss alumni may access the Library and its services by obtaining an annual membership.
 For more information call 06.8522.5600.